 However, it is not just the size of your text that matters.
-The type of font is just as important.
-There are thousands of different font styles available to a designer, and it can be tempting to pick the most flamboyant one.
+The font is just as important.
+There are thousands of different font styles available to a designer, and it can tempt to pick the most flamboyant one.
 Readability and the coherence is always something that must be considered.
-Always choose a font that is legible for anyone that may see it.
-Additionally, the coherence of the font style and your content will also matter.
+Always choose a font legible for anyone that may see it.
+The coherence of the font style and your content will also matter.
 If you are advertising technology, you could use a “digitized” font.
-If wedding services are being promoted, a more classic refined font would work well.
+If wedding services are being promoted, a more classic, refined font would work well.

 Keep your message short and simple.

 Always remember when designing your banner, keep the message short and simple.
 Most banners succeed when they feature nothing more than a few words.
 Nobody has the time to lead long paragraphs on the road or even on the sidewalks.
 Communicate your message in as little time as possible.
 Do not put unnecessary content to avoid confusing or boring your audience.
 Only provide the necessary information like your company name and company logo.
 (Business addresses are only optional).
 Keep in mind the message you want to convey to your audiences.
 Additionally, for it to be more enticing, you can always go with a smart or witty content that engages the reader.